gitmachtl/scripts/cardano/testnet/README.md

 1. Verify that your stake key in now on the blockchain by running<br>```./03c_checkStakingAddrOnChain.sh ledgerowner``` if you don't see it, wait a little and retry
 1. Execute the next cued transaction (stakepool registration) on the blockchain by running<br>```./01_workOffline.sh execute```
 1. Wait a minute so the transaction is complete
-1. Add/Update the current UTXO balance for ledgerowner.payment in the offlineTransfer.json by running<br>```./01_workOffline.sh add ledgerowner.payment``` (we need it to pay for the the delegation next and you just paid with it)
+1. Add/Update the current UTXO balance for ledgerowner.payment in the offlineTransfer.json by running<br>```./01_workOffline.sh add ledgerowner.payment``` (we need it to pay for the delegation next and you just paid with it)

 :floppy_disk: Transfer the offlineTransfer.json to the Offline-Machine.